What is Dhauti?

 The Sanskrit word धौति (dhautī) means a yogic cleaning activity that includes washing a strip of cloth, swallowing it through the mouth, and drawing it back.
 Though it refers to the process of internal cleaning with a strip of cloth, yoga texts provide many types of cleaning techniques.

 Types of Dhauti

 The following classification is according to Gheranda Samhita.
 Dhauti is four-fold.
 They are;

 - Hrid Dhauti (Purification of the heart region)

-Let me to give a concise record of these characterization alongside steps and advantages.
+Let me give a concise record of this characterization alongside steps and advantages.

 The term Antar means inside or internal.
 Hence, Antar Dhauti means internal cleansing or purification.
 It mainly refers to the process of cleaning mainly the digestive tract and intestines.

 - Varisara Dhauti (Purification by water)

 It means purification by means of air.
 The steps for doing it are as below.